Saad Mohammad Abrar

 My research is in general is situated in computational social science, drawing methodologies from machine learning, statistics, and fairness methods.
 I aim to improve high-stakes decision-making by leveraging behavioral data to build accurate and trustworthy predictive systems.

-My dissertation focuses on “Auditing the accuracy and fairness of COVID-19 forecasting and modeling tasks with mobility and contextual data”, where I develop frameworks to evaluate prediction models and mobility datasets for potential biases and performance disparities across different social determinants.
+My dissertation, Data-Driven Decision-Making for Societal Systems: Auditing Mobility, Contextual Data and Models for High-Stakes Applications, develops frameworks to audit mobility and contextual data—and the predictive models built on them—along the dimensions of utility, fairness, and validity before they are trusted in high-stakes settings such as public health and economic policy.
 Through my research, I aim to ensure that data-driven urban computing applications serve all communities equitably while maintaining high predictive performance.
-My research has led to 13 peer-reviewed publications (7 journal articles, 2 conference papers, 4 workshop papers) in venues such as PLOS One, EMNLP, International Journal of Social Research Methodology, ACM SIGSPATIAL, Computers Environment and Urban Systems, ACM JCSS, EPJ Data Science.
+My research has led to 16 peer-reviewed publications (10 journal articles, 2 conference papers, 4 workshop papers) in venues such as PLOS One, EMNLP, International Journal of Social Research Methodology, ACM SIGSPATIAL, Computers Environment and Urban Systems, ACM JCSS, EPJ Data Science, Big Data & Society, and Behavior Research Methods.

 I completed my M.S. in Computer Science from UMD (2023) and my BSc in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET) in 2017.